KittyGiraudel/site/_posts/2015-11-15-the-sound-of-bullets.md

   - thoughts
 ---

+{% info %}
-> Words cannot even begin to describe the horror that happened on November 13th in Paris.
+Words cannot even begin to describe the horror that happened on November 13th in Paris.
 Yet Mehdi Meklat and Badroudine Said Abdallah did something touching in their essay entitled [“Le bruit des balles”](https://bondyblog.liberation.fr/201511141918/le-bruit-des-balles/#.Vke74a6rRE_) (literally “The sound of bullets”).
 That’s why I felt the urge to translate it in English, in the best way I could, so that more people could read it.
+{% endinfo %}

 A street, very near République.
 It was around 10PM.
 And the sound of war…